riya-py/SheSignal/readme.md

-engine never talks to Supabase directly (that's `database.py`'s job), the route service reuses the exact same risk engine the `/risk` endpoint uses rather than a parallel implementation, and AI enrichment is wired in as a best-effort side effect of report creation — never a dependency the report endpoint waits on.
+engine never talks to Supabase directly (that's `database.py`'s job), the route service reuses the exact same risk engine the `/risk` endpoint uses rather than a parallel implementation, and AI enrichment is wired in as a best-effort side effect of report creation but never a dependency the report endpoint waits on.

 ---